 The first method of pickling involves vinegar.
-You simply soak the food in vinegar which has at least a 5% acidity.
+You soak the food in vinegar with at least a 5% acidity.
 Some methods call for you to boil the food in the vinegar solution.

-There is a lot of controversy as to whether these “quick pickles” need to be refrigerated.
-So long as the lid stays on, then the vinegar should preserve the food for up to several weeks – even out of the fridge.
+There is a lot of controversy about whether these “quick pickles” need to be refrigerated.
+So long as the lid stays on, the vinegar should preserve the food for several weeks – even out of the fridge.

 However, there is a risk of contamination when the vinegar pickles are left out of the fridge.
 Thus, to make the pickles last for a very long time, they should be canned after pickling.
 When canned, the pickles can last 5+ years.

 Read this post on home canning instructions for more.